john29917958/john29917958.github.io/source/_posts/Unit-Test.md

 tags: [programming]
 category: Programming
 ---
-{% asset_img Intro-to-software-engineering.png Introduction to software engineering design %}
+{% asset_img Unit-Test.png Unit Test %}

-Actually, it’s the first time I surprised and benefited from unit tests.
+Actually, it’s the first time I'm surprised and benefited from unit tests.
 Recently, I added a new feature to a project in my company.
 After writing pseudo code for main logic and had it reviewed with my leader, seems like it’s time to jump in and code.
 For me, I prefer to have the feature tested before sending it to beta environment for user acceptance tests.

 <!--more-->